into-docker/clj-docker-client/README.md

 There are some cases where you may need access to an API that is either experimental or is not in the swagger docs.
 Docker [checkpoint](https://docs.docker.com/engine/reference/commandline/checkpoint/) is one such example.
 Thanks [@mk](https://github.com/mk) for bringing it up!

 Since this uses the published APIs from the swagger spec, the way to access them is to use the lower level fn `fetch` from the `clj-docker-client/requests` ns.
-The caveat is the **response will be totally raw(string or stream)**.
+The caveat is the **response will be totally raw(data, stream or the socket itself)**.

 fetch takes the following params as a map:
 - conn: the connection to the daemon.
 Required.